-Use your previous study to help you gain an OU qualification
+Use your previous HE study to help you gain an OU qualification

-If you have previously studied elsewhere you may be able to count your study towards an Open University qualification.
+If you have previously studied at the Higher Education level within the last 16 years, you may be able to count your study towards an Open University qualification.

 For example if you have: